Stepping for the first time in the operating room as a nurse is an experience I’ll never forget.

 I thought, I can handle this, but when the moment finally arrived, I realized just how overwhelming it could be.
 The sterile environment, the fast-paced team, and the life-or-death stakes made everything feel so intense.

-In this post, I’ll take you through my journey of fear, doubt, and eventual growth during my first day in the OR.
+In this post, I’ll take you through my journey of fear, doubt, and eventual growth during my First Time in the Operating Room.
 If you’re a new nurse or a nursing student wondering what it’s like, this one’s for you.

-The Overwhelming First Day in the OR: Navigating the Unknown
+The Overwhelming Feeling during my First Time in the Operating Room : Navigating the Unknown

-My first day in the operating room as a nurse felt like a blur.
+My first time in the operating room as a nurse felt like a blur.

 I had studied so much in preparation for this moment—learning about sterile procedures, surgical instruments, and team dynamics—but nothing compares to actually being there.